caasjj/WordSmith/README.md

 a.
 Valid words are selected from an Open Source dictionary provided by Letterpress (https://github.com/atebits/Words)
 b.
 Retraction of a selected letter is never permitted
 c.
-Players with insufficient self dignity who resort to downloading and referencing the dictionary to defeat this simplified version of the game are reminded of the full, anagrams permitted, version of the game.
-d.
-Players with sufficient ingenuity to download the dictionary and create an anagram generator to help them in the play of the full version of the game are saluted.
+Yes, cheating is easy in this version, but that's pretty lame.
+   The anagram version should be more difficult and require someone to at least take the time to write a few lines of code.

 Acknowledgments:
 ----------------
 The game server runs on Sinatra (http://www.sinatrarb.com).
 The realtime data access runs on Firebase (https://www.firebase.com).
-The client side runs on
-- what else? - AngularJS framework (http://angularjs.org).
-Original Letterpress
-(https://github.com/atebits/Words) dictionary converted from text file to SQLite database using a custom NodeJS app.
+The client side runs on AngularJS framework (http://angularjs.org).
+Original Letterpress (https://github.com/atebits/Words) dictionary converted from text file to SQLite database using a custom NodeJS app.
 This was done using the SQLite API from (https://github.com/mapbox/node-sqlite3/wiki/API).
 Scrabble tile images